 I don't know about you, but our family likes clean, fresh, good tasting water to drink and cook with.
-Now you have a chance till Saturday, March 31, 2018 to save a bundle!
+Now you have a chance until Monday, April 30, 2018 to save!

 There are basically three different types of readily available drinking water: tap water, filtered water and bottled water.
 In many countries, tap water is not potable, so it must be boiled first.
 Even in North America, not all tap water is potable—examples are the Flint, Michigan water crisis and the First Nations Indigenous water crisis in Canada are still not fully resolved.